sibiraj-s/ngx-editor/README.md

 ### Working with HTML

-To convert json output from the editor to html
+If Input to component is HTML, output will be HTML.
+To manually convert json output from the editor to html

 ```ts
 import { toHTML } from 'ngx-editor';